leontoeides/indicium/README.md

 key-value stores.
 Features autocompletion.

 There are many incredible search engines available for Rust.
 Many seem to require compiling a separate server binary.
-I wanted something simpler, lighter weight, and that could conveniently search structs and collections.
+I wanted something simple, light weight, and that could conveniently search structs and collections.
 So I have made `indicium`.